genesiscommunitysuccess/docs/docs/server-reference/essential-information/processes-xml.md

 Each tag is explained below.

 The `dependency` tag defines the processes that the current process is dependent on.
-In the above example, the "TRADING_APP_CONSOLIDATOR" process will start when all of its dependencies have been started.
+In the above example, the "TRADING_APP_CONSOLIDATOR" process will start when all its dependencies have been started.

 The `loggingLevel` tag defines the default log level for the process, which is based on slf4j levels.
 It also accepts DATADUMP_ON/DATADUMP_OFF to explicitly declare that you would like to log all the received/sent network messages.